 Whiplash is the most common injury associated with car accidents.
-Usually, when your car is struck from behind your head undergoes a severe acceleration and rapid deceleration which causes strains and sprains of the muscles and ligaments in your neck.
+When your car is struck your head undergoes a severe acceleration and rapid deceleration which causes strains and sprains of the muscles and ligaments in your neck.
 Typically, whiplash is not a life threatening injury and the most common symptoms are:

 - Neck pain and stiffness

 - Ringing in the ear and back pain

 Previously, it was well thought that a immobilization (neck brace) of the neck for several weeks would aide in recovery.
 However, recent studies have shown that physical therapy can provide much more reliable and rapid recovery.
 Early exercise therapy is far better than collar therapy in reducing pain intensity and disability.